joalcip/joalcip/README.md

 <a name="priorities-2024"> </a>
 ## The Journey: What are our priorities for 2024

+What are our priorities for 2024?
+This list starts off with extremely specific research advances we’re building on, and then gets increasingly wide-angled.
+We believe both incremental advances and reaching for ambitious improvements in collective decision-making are equally important.

+1. Advance collective fine-tuning of frontier models.
+In 2023, we prioritized our work on Alignment Assemblies, where we assembled people and communities to assess, deliberate over, and co-create AI models that reflected their values.
+This builds on work CIP and others have done successfully is a gateway to more democracy in AI.

+3. Identify other opportunities for ongoing public input in the AI lifecycle.
+There are multiple opportunities in the development, deployment, and post-deployment of AI to incorporate ongoing public input.
+We will continue to develop better methods to assess what 'good' means, and figure out how to integrate the input within the technology itself in a straightforward and meaningful way.

+5. Connect the open source and democracy movements.
+Efforts to increase access (open source) to AI, and efforts to increase participation (democracy) tend to attract different communities, but we believe that these two worlds – hackers and participedians, to simplify – need each other, especially when it comes to data governance, model fine-tuning, and risk assessment.

+7. Expand Alignment Assemblies to other parts of the world, and to other languages.
+We must continue the push towards greater overlap between those affected by AI decisions and those making them.

+9. Build AI-enabled tools for democratic governance.
+The future of democracy could be much better than the past.
+Building transformative technology into governance ensures that collective intelligence processes keep pace with AI and new possibilities for participation can be unlocked.

+11. Experiment with institutional governance models for AI development.
+We’re far from the best containers in which to build transformative technology.
+If we’re going to achieve collective data governance, direct stakeholder input, and public accountability, we’ll need to experiment with new development and funding models.

 <a name="roadmap-guide"> </a>
 ## Roadmap Guide: What can I do if I work in…?
+What can I do if I work in…

+AI Research
+<li> Build participation technology.
+Create AI-enabled collective
+intelligence tools and processes for better collective decision-making, including translation, moderation, facilitation, and preference aggregation. (see section 5) </li>

+<li> Develop more processes for public input into AI systems.
+Collective
+Constitutional AI is an example–innovate on collecting granular preferences and training models. (see section 1) </li>

+<li> Identify new leverage points in the AI lifecycle for collective input.
+(see section 2, especially ‘Development’ and ‘Deployment’) </li>

+<li> Lead on collective governance of training data and improve the
+data supply chain, including opt-out and transparency processes, self-determination for data laborers, etc.

+<li> Work with diverse audiences and communities to co-create
+models.
+Engage people from different domain areas (democratic innovation, open source development, etc.) and geographies to apply these ideas in practice.

+AI Development
+<li> Amplify internal teams already doing research on democratic AI
+research.
+Our Collective Constitutional AI (CCAI) project with Anthropic and DeepMind’s Habermas Machine are examples.
+Build internal leaderboards around success and breadth of public input.
+<li> Build out access to technology for developing AI-enabled collective
+intelligence tools and processes.
+The future is wild, and we need to give people access to the best possible tools to improve our ability to coordinate. (see section 5)
+<li> Develop practical principles for embedding public input into
+internal organizational decision-making in a meaningful way. (see section 2)
+<li> Explore collective input options for post-deployment monitoring
+and feedback.
+This includes community oversight committees or councils. (see section 2, especially ‘Post-Deployment’)
+<li> Fund research into these topics.
+OpenAI’s ‘Democratic Inputs to AI’
+grant scheme is one possible template for future work.
+<li>Include public inputs into internal evaluations and audits.
+One
+example is our work with OpenAI (see section 2, especially 'Deployment’ and ‘Post-Deployment’)
+<li> Look at alternative governance mechanisms within your organization
+and supply chains. (see section 6)

+Policy, Public Investment, and Regulation
+● Harness collective intelligence systems to assist with monitoring and evaluation.
+This is especially true for socio-technical evaluations, societal ‘red-lines’, and monitoring societal impacts. (see section 2, especially ‘Post-Deployment’)
+● Develop more robust mechanisms to engage the public when creating standards and regulations.
+This could enhance problem identification, solution ideation, and generate broader public buy-in.
+(see section 2)
+● Invest in public AI infrastructure.
+Building expertise and resources outside of labs is crucial to ensuring broad public accountability;
+investing in applications of AI for the public good requires public sector AI infrastructure.
+This should include citizen and stakeholder engagement from the start, including in the allocation of resources (compute, data, etc.) and in public sector generative AI rollout decisions. (see section 2 and section 6)

+Civil Society
+● Develop and establish new models for data governance.
+This includes ideas like data sovereignty experiments or data cooperatives.
+(see sections section 2, especially ‘Development’, and section 6) ● Support Alignment Assemblies internationally. (see section 4) ● Publish a leaderboard that assesses how well AI companies incorporate the public interest, to support the directing of public contracts and broader support.
+● Support more equitable forms of data labor for creating, labeling, and cleaning data. (see section 2 and section 6)
+● Shift the political economy of AI development from the bottom-up.
+Explore economic models for public interest approaches to development, deployment, post-deployment, and funding e.g. cooperatives, crowd-funding, and more. (see section 6)

+Open-Source
+● Actively connect with the democratic innovation space to create shared expertise, recognizing that the democratization of access without governance rights is not enough to ensure the public interest.
+(see section 3)
+● Build AI-enabled tools for collective intelligence. (see section 5) ● Explore collective fine-tuning on open source generative models.
+(see section 1)
+● Explore alternative public input mechanisms to open source models.
+(see section 2, especially ‘Development’,)
+● Support Alignment Assemblies internationally.
+We especially need technical expertise (see section 4).
+● Support experimentation with alternative governance infrastructures, bringing in learnings from open source governance.
+(see section 6)

 <!--